 Historical note and terminology

 The term “proteomics” indicates proteins expressed by a genome and is the systematic analysis of protein profiles of tissues.
 The term "proteome" refers to all proteins produced by a species, much as the genome is the entire set of genes.
 Unlike the genome, the proteome varies with time and is defined as "the proteins present in 1 sample (tissue, organism, or cell culture) at a certain point in time.”
-Proteomes of cells are dynamic and are directly affected by environmental factors, such as stress or drug treatment, or as a result of aging and disease.
+Proteomes of cells are dynamic and are directly affected by environmental factors, such as stress or drug treatment, or due to aging and disease.
 Proteomics parallels the related field of genomics.
-Approximately 30% to 50% of the genes in mammals are expressed in the nervous system (Fountoulakis 2004).
 Now that the human genome has been sequenced, we face the greater challenge of making use of this information for improving healthcare and discovering new drugs.

 “Neuroproteomics” is the term used for application of proteomics to the study of the nervous system and its disorders with the aim of developing diagnostics and therapeutics (Jain 2002).
-It is one of the several “omics” technologies that are being applied in neurology (Jain 2013).
+It is 1 of the several “omics” technologies that are being applied in neurology and is an important basis of development of personalized neurology (Jain 2013).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.